-Note: This is part of a series of pieces providing a pastoral response to COVID and lockdowns in the church.
+Note: This is the second piece in a series, “Technologizing of Worship Before, During, and After COVID: Epistemology, Eschatology, and Presence,“ part of a larger project suggesting a pastoral response to COVID and lockdowns in the church.
 Read more and subscribe here.

 How do we know what we are, as humans?
 How do we know what we know?
 On whom or what do we rely in order to determine what is safe and what is dangerous?